-The generation dispatch portfolio in Table 2-7 has been updated to include three diesel generators providing more inertia and spinning reserve capacity in the system.
-The generation mix of the case is shown in Table 2-8 below.
+The generation dispatch portfolio in Error!
+Reference source not found. has been updated to include three diesel generators providing more inertia and spinning reserve capacity in the system.
+The generation mix of the case is shown in Error!
+Reference source not found. below.